Mad Men star Don Draper gives a shout out to B.C. city in YouTube video - Campbell River Mirror

-Famous for his role as Don Draper in the hit TV show mad men, and more recently known as the celebrity face of SkipTheDishes, actor Jon Hamm gave a shout out to Chilliwack, B.C. in a YouTube video as part of a campaign to fundraise for restaurants.
+Famous for his role as Don Draper in the hit TV show Mad Men, and more recently known as the celebrity face of SkipTheDishes, actor Jon Hamm gave a shout out to Chilliwack, in a YouTube video as part of a campaign to fundraise for restaurants.

 “Oh come on, do you think I wouldn’t recognize Chilliwack, B.C?,” Hamm said in the two-minute, 29-second video posted on May 14, 2020.
 “Your desire to help one another has no peaks and valleys, consistently awesome and with so many beautiful mountains and waterfalls.